We are committed to protecting your privacy. The following information explains how and why we use your personal information.

 Please see www.waverley.gov.uk/cookies for full details.

-If you have any worries or questions about how we manage your personal information, please contact our Data Protection Officer, email: firstname.lastname@example.org, tel: 01483 523235.
+If you have any worries or questions about how we manage your personal information, please email our Data Protection Officer at firstname.lastname@example.org.

 Page owner: Vanessa de Chazal.
 Last updated: 28/11/2018 17:40